Do All Crib Mattresses Fit All Cribs?

 What About Convertible and Vintage Cribs?

-Convertible cribs typically use a standard crib mattress in crib mode.
-However, older or vintage cribs may not follow modern sizing standards.
-If you’re working with:
+Convertible cribs generally use a standard crib mattress while configured in crib mode.
+In contrast, older or vintage cribs may not follow current sizing standards.

 When to Replace or Re-Check Mattress Fit